 Smiling Mind: Mindfulness made easy

-How online meditation program Smiling Mind is working to improve the mental wellbeing of young Australians.
+Making mindfulness meditation free, Smiling Mind improves the mental wellbeing of young Australians

 For Smiling Mind co-founder Jane Martino, the incredible impact her online mindfulness program has had on young people is the most joyful thing she has done in her career to date.